sqlparser/sqlflow_public/grabit/readme.md

 The remote repository address is incorrect.
 Please check whether it is a Git address

--remote warehouse file to zip successful. path is：xx
+- remote warehouse file to zip successful. path is：xx

 Pull to a local storage address from a remote repository